breedx-splk/java-ws-stomp/README.md

 contains messages, and possibly within the message itself!
 Yikes.

-When autoinstrumentation is not sufficient or has not yet been built, we can almost always resort to building manual instrumention to help out.
+When autoinstrumentation is not sufficient or has not yet been built, we can almost always resort to building manual instrumentation to help out.

 In this session, we will walk through a sample messaging project that does not have comprehensive autoinstrumentation.
 We will roll up our sleeves and